The purpose of LOD

 You select a group of polygons (or even the whole model) and use the Modify > Submesh > Optimize polygonal mesh tool.
 You can experiment with the settings to see which result is the best.

 This option is a lot faster than welding, however depending on the geometry, the result might not look the way you expected it.
 It's possible that the normals are wrong afterwards.
 In that case, it is recommend to lower the polygon count manually.
+Manual welding or remodeling is recommended, as automatic tools tend to create a lower quality topology with higher polygon counts.

 In some cases, an optimized model's normals might not be correct anymore.
 A guide explaining how to calculate normals can be found here: Calculating Normals